Sandro Botticelli

 In addition to the mythological subjects for which he is best known today, Botticelli painted a wide range of religious subjects (including dozens of renditions of the Madonna and Child, many in the round tondo shape) and also some portraits.
-His best-known works are The Birth of Venus and Primavera, both in the Uffizi in Florence, which holds many of Botticelli’s works.
+His best-known works are The Birth of Venus and Primavera, both in the Uffizi in Florence, which holds many of Botticelli's works.
 Botticelli lived all his life in the same neighbourhood of Florence; his only significant times elsewhere were the months he spent painting in Pisa in 1474 and the Sistine Chapel in Rome in 1481–82.

 Only one of Botticelli's paintings, the Mystic Nativity (National Gallery, London) is inscribed with a date (1501), but others can be dated with varying degrees of certainty on the basis of archival records, so the development of his style can be traced with some confidence.
 He was an independent master for all the 1470s, which saw his reputation soar.
 The 1480s were his most successful decade, the one in which his large mythological paintings were completed along with many of his most famous Madonnas.
-By the 1490s his style became more personal and to some extent mannered.
-His last works show him moving in a direction opposite to that of Leonardo da Vinci (seven years his junior) and the new generation of painters creating the High Renaissance style, and instead returning to a style that many have described as more Gothic or "archaic."
+By the 1490s, his style became more personal and to some extent mannered.
+His last works show him moving in a direction opposite to that of Leonardo da Vinci (seven years his junior) and the new generation of painters creating the High Renaissance style, and instead returning to a style that many have described as more Gothic or "archaic".

 Early life

-Botticelli was born in the city of Florence in a house in the street still called Borgo Ognissanti.
+Botticelli was born in the city of Florence in a house on the street still called Borgo Ognissanti.
 He lived in the same area all his life and was buried in his neighbourhood church called Ognissanti ("All Saints").
-Sandro was one of several children to the tanner Mariano di Vanni d'Amedeo Filipepi and mother Smeralda Filipepi, and the youngest of his four to survive into adulthood.
+Sandro was one of several children to the tanner Mariano di Vanni d'Amedeo Filipepi and his wife Smeralda Filipepi, and the youngest of the four who survived into adulthood.
 The date of his birth is not known, but his father's tax returns in following years give his age as two in 1447 and thirteen in 1458, meaning he must have been born between 1444 and 1446.

 In 1460 Botticelli's father ceased his business as a tanner and became a gold-beater with his other son, Antonio.
 This profession would have brought the family into contact with a range of artists.
 Giorgio Vasari, in his Life of Botticelli, reported that Botticelli was initially trained as a goldsmith.

 The Ognissanti neighbourhood was "a modest one, inhabited by weavers and other workmen," but there were some rich families, most notably the Rucellai, a wealthy clan of bankers and wool-merchants.
 The family's head, Giovanni di Paolo Rucellai, commissioned the famous Palazzo Rucellai, a landmark in Italian Renaissance architecture, from Leon Battista Alberti, between 1446 and 1451, Botticelli's earliest years.
 By 1458, Botticelli's family was renting their house from the Rucellai, which was just one of many dealings that involved the two families.